UL-FRI-NLP-Course/ul-fri-nlp-course-project-2025-2026-no_language_processors/README.md

-# Natural language processing course: `Put name of your project here`

-Please, organize README and the whole structure of the repository to be self-contained and reproducible.
+#Natural language processing course project:
+#Retrieval-Augmented Generation for the Gaia dataset.

+Guillem Masdemont, Plabon Shaha, Pietro Sestito

+The first submission of the project is presented in the submission1 folder.